Visiting home after moving abroad

 Don’t go back for at least six months – preferably longer.
 Try to establish yourself more deeply in your new country first.
 This is true even if you are extremely happy in your new home, so leave it much longer if you are having difficulty settling down.

-I wrote about the tricky aspects of these visits home in another post, so I won’t repeat myself about the actual visit.
+I posted an article recently about the tricky aspects of these visits home, so I won’t repeat myself about the actual visit.
 But there are ways of minimising potential homesickness issues.

 Many people overcome the problem by only visiting their home country during an unpleasant season.
 So, for example, if you have moved to a warm country from the UK, you may find it easier remember why you moved away if you visit Britain in the winter.
 The short, dark days and damp cold weather can make it very easy for you to get back on that plane again to head towards warmer climes!
 It will help you appreciate your new home more.